Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Results

-In the limiting case where $\rhoint=8\cdot {10}^5$, the actual vertical distance upon collision is smaller than the initial one (as we show in Tab. \ref{tab:simulations_parameters}), since in that case, the velocity is sufficiently small, as to allow for gravitational focusing, therefore, we expect the effective $\rhoint$ to be larger than $8\cdot {10}^5$.
+In the limiting case where $\rhoint=8\cdot {10}^5$ (case FFS), the actual vertical distance upon collision is smaller than the initial one (as we show in Tab. \ref{tab:simulations_parameters}, where original values, if different than values upon impact, are in parenthesizes), since in that case, the velocity is sufficiently small, as to allow for gravitational focusing, therefore, we expect the effective $\rhoint$ to be larger than $8\cdot {10}^5$ (see Fig. \ref{fig:density-r}).
 The ejecta of this case is presented in Fig. \ref{fig:ejecta}.
-We ran another simulation with the same initial impact parameter as only profuced Si in the hypervelocity case, but since now the impact parameter has reduced significantly, it has explode.
+We ran another simulation (case FFM) with the same initial impact parameter as case HLC, which only produced ${}^{28}$Si in the hypervelocity case but with the initial free-fall velocity.
+In this case, FFM (Tab. \ref{tab:simulations_parameters}), the significant reduction of the impact parameter resulted in an explosion.
+To verify our results near the calculated boundary, we ran another simulation (FFML).
+Due to gravitational focusing, this simulation resulted in a smaller impact parameter, but one still close to the limiting case (HLC), leading to a full explosion as expected.

+In addition, we ran the head-on case (FF0) for a direct comparison with the hypervelocity head-on case (H0).
+This was also later explored (see Subsec. \ref{sec:res}) with different numerical configurations.
+When we compare the results of \Ni{} production for the same numerical configuration but for different initial velocities, we find that the \Ni{} abundance produced by the explosions decreases with lower initial velocities.
+We further discuss the effect of the different numerical configurations in Subsec. \ref{sec:res}.
+The last scenario we present here for the free-falling case is the large initial vertical separation- case FFL, which had $\rhoint=1.2\cdot 10^5 \gcms$ upon impact, i.e- below the critical calculated $\rhoint$ (see Fig. \ref{fig:density-r}), and did not explode.